 The Bank is required to review each resolution plan annually.
 As part of this process, the Bank will conduct resolvability assessments to evaluate the feasibility and credibility of the resolution plans and to identify any legal or operational impediments to resolvability.
 The Bank will consult with the provincial securities regulators throughout this process.

-Triggering and executing a resolution
+Initiating and executing a resolution

 If the Governor has determined that an FMI is no longer viable, he or she must make a written declaration of non-viability and formally notify the Minister of Finance, relevant federal and provincial authorities and the FMI’s operator.
 It is likely the Bank would have consulted with authorities before the declaration of non-viability.
-The declaration must be published in the Canada Gazette.
+The written declaration must be published in the Canada Gazette.

 Consultation and information sharing